python-trio/trio/docs/source/design.rst

 "half-asynchronous" context managers: either both operations are async-flavored, or neither is.
-In Trio we take a pragmatic approach: for this kind of async context manager, we enforce the above rules only on the potentially blocking operation.
+In Trio we take a pragmatic approach: for this kind of async context manager, we enforce the above rules only on the potentially blocking operation, and the other operation is allowed to be syntactically ``async`` but semantically synchronous.
 And async context managers should always document which of their operations are schedule+cancel points.

 Exceptions always propagate